New York City Mayor Eric Adams abandons his reelection campaign

-NEW YORK (AP) — New York City Mayor Eric Adams announced Sunday that he is ending his campaign for reelection.
+NEW YORK (AP) — New York City Mayor Eric Adams ended his struggling reelection campaign Sunday, an acknowledgment that he was no longer a credible contender after a year of scandal and political turmoil.

-In a video released on social media, Adams spoke with pride about his achievements as mayor, including a drop in violent crime.
-But he said that “constant media speculation” about his future and a decision by the city’s campaign finance board to withhold public funding from his reelection effort, made it impossible to stay in the race.
+In a video released on social media, Adams spoke proudly of his tenure as mayor.
+But he said his now-dismissed federal corruption case left voters wary of him, and “constant media speculation” about his future made it impossible to raise enough money to run a serious campaign.

-“Despite all we’ve achieved, I cannot continue my reelection campaign,” Adams said.
+“Despite all we’ve achieved, I cannot continue my reelection campaign,” he said.

-The one-term Democrat's decision to quit the race comes days after he repeatedly insisted he would stay in the contest, saying everyday New Yorkers don't “surrender.”

-But speculation that he wouldn't make it to Election Day has been rampant for a year.
-Adams’ campaign was severely wounded by his now-dismissed federal bribery case and liberal anger over his warm relationship with President Donald Trump.
-He skipped the Democratic primary and got on the ballot as an independent.

-In the video, Adams did not directly mention or endorse any of the remaining candidates in the race, but he warned of “insidious forces” using local government to “advance divisive agendas.”
+Adams did not endorse any of the remaining candidates in the race, but he warned of “insidious forces” using local government to “advance divisive agendas.”

-Adams capitulation could potentially provide a lift to the campaign of former Gov. Andrew Cuomo, a fellow centrist who has portrayed himself as the only candidate potentially able to beat the Democratic Party’s nominee, state Assemblymember Zohran Mamdani.
+Adams' capitulation could potentially provide a lift to the campaign of former Gov. Andrew Cuomo, a fellow centrist who portrayed himself as the only candidate able to beat the Democratic Party’s nominee, state Assemblymember Zohran Mamdani.

-It was unclear, though, whether enough Adams’ supporters would shift their allegiances to Cuomo to make a difference.
+It is unclear, though, whether enough Adams supporters will shift their allegiances to Cuomo to make a difference.

-Mamdani, who, at age 33, would be the city’s youngest and most liberal mayor in generations if elected, beat Cuomo decisively in the Democratic primary by campaigning on a promise try to lower the cost of living in one of the world’s most expensive cities.
+Mamdani, 33, would be the city’s youngest and most liberal mayor in generations if elected.
+He beat Cuomo decisively in the Democratic primary by campaigning on a promise try to lower the cost of living in one of the world’s most expensive cities.

 Republican Curtis Sliwa also remains in the race, though his candidacy has been undercut from within his own party; Trump in a recent interview called him “not exactly prime time."

-Note: This story has been corrected to reflect that Adams said “New Yorkers should choose leaders" by what they have delivered, not “leaders should choose leaders" by what they have delivered.